 PRP

 Recent studies suggest that PRP effectively reduces pain in knee arthritis, plantar fasciitis, tennis elbow, greater trochanteric pain syndrome, and rotator cuff pain.
+Second-generation PRP, which contains a higher platelet concentration and dose, is thought to be more effective.
+An example of a second-generation PRP is Arthrex ACP Max.

 Combined PRP and hyaluronic acid